EnigmaCurry/blog.rymcg.tech/content/blog/linux/zram.md

 I ate 13 GBs of random data
 I ate 14 GBs of random data
 I ate 15 GBs of random data
-I ate 16 GBs of random data
-I ate 17 GBs of random data

-## OK it ate all that and exhasuted all the zram,
-## Lets eat some more to exhaust all of the swapfile too:
-In [4]: for gigabyte in range(17,23):
-   ...:     eat_ram.append([bytearray(1024*1024*1000)])
-   ...:     print(f"I ate {len(eat_ram)} GBs of random data")
-   ...:     time.sleep(1)
-   ...:
-I ate 18 GBs of random data
-I ate 19 GBs of random data
-I ate 20 GBs of random data
-I ate 21 GBs of random data
-I ate 22 GBs of random data
 Killed
 ```

 It ate all the RAM, in this order:

   * Until all the physical RAM was exhausted, at ~8G.
-  * After 8G, zram started to be used, and a brief pause was observed
+  * After 8G, zram started to be used, and a (not so) brief pause was
-    between 7GB and 8GB as it starts to swap.
+    observed (<1 minute) between 7GB and 8GB as it starts to swap.
   * As zram is used, a bit of free physical ram was made available
     (even random data can get compressed sometimes), and so that was
     eaten too.
   * After all the zram was exhausted, then the `/swapfile` was used.
   * After almost all of the swap was used, the Kernel OOM killer
     killed python, and all the RAM was freed.
+  * 8GB physical RAM + 8GB of disk based swap = 16GB.
+So in the worst
+    case of completely random data, 16GB is the stopping point.
+  * In the best case scneario, where you store all zeros, the size is
+    not quite infinite, but is actually capped by the `zram-size`.
+    Assuming `zram-size = ram`, 8GB (physical) + 8GB (zram) + 8GB
+    (disk swap) = 24GB total memory.
+One more trial with storing all
+    zeros and the OOM killer caught it after it read 22GB.

 The critical point to creating  the secondary `/swapfile` is  so that
 the OOM killer functioned correctly, and killed the process before the
 system froze.